• Home

 The actual make and model of your survival rifle is a personal choice.

-Plus the 22 round is one of the lightest rounds to pack and carry.
-As soon as you move into higher caliber rifle rounds you start adding significant ammo weight.
+As soon as you move into higher caliber rifle rounds, you add significant ammo weight.

 Items You Can Leave Behind

-Let’s get this straight.
-If you’re building an INCH Bag you’re planning to live off the land.
-You also have zero expectation of life being luxurious.
+If you’re building an INCH Bag, you plan to live off the land.

 No more indoor plumbing, no more grid electricity, no more warm showers, no more plates, no more pillows.

-These items are bulky, heavy and a luxury.
+These items are bulky, heavy, and a luxury.
 They must be forgotten and left behind.
-Let’s talk in more detail about the biggest items you need take out of your INCH pack.

 Pack these spare clothes up in a Skivvy Roll to save space.